mlswg/mls-architecture/draft-ietf-mls-architecture.md

 architecture:

-* A certification authority or similar service which signs some sort of portable credential binding an identity to an identity key.
+* A certification authority or similar service which signs some sort of portable credential binding an identity to a signature key.

 * A directory server which provides the key for a given identity (presumably this connection is secured via some form of transport